Her name is VIKING…

 The purpose of “Friends of the Viking Ship, N.F.P.”
 (FOVS) is: to facilitate the preservation of the 1893 Viking Ship as an important artifact from the Columbian Exposition, and to advocate its public display in a permanent museum setting with adequate security and climate control.
 To accomplish this goal, FOVS will raise funds for its protection and preservation, and for interpretation of its history.
 FOVS will also seek appropriate partners who share our mission of securing an optimal long-term home.

-The Viking Ship Exhibit will open in April.
+The Viking Ship Exhibit will open in April this year.
 See our schedule here.
-Come see the improvements made in 2017!
-Docent led tours begin approximately every 30 minutes.
-Last “Tour” begins at 3:30 PM.
+Come see the improvements made in the last few years!
+Docent led tours begin approximately every 15 minutes.
+Last “Tour” begins at 3:45 PM.

 View a documentary about this Viking ship that sailed from Norway to Chicago in 1893 below.